Dr. Tamanika Ferguson

 Research

-Building A Movement: Incarcerated Women and the California Coalition for Women Prisoners
+Lessons in Resistance, Activism, and Solidarity: Incarcerated Women and the California Coalition for Women Prisoners

 Liberatory Education